 During the Cyprus international MML workshop, 45 ideas were generated by the 14 participants in the form of concise action-statements through the "idea generation phase".
-The participants were requested to state their "ideas" to respond to the Triggering Question "What Responsible Research and Innovation (RRI) actions are needed for a resilient, responsible and sustainable maritime sector by 2030"

 The participants were requested to state their "ideas" in the form of action statements in order to "push" them to think in practical terms.
-In fact the facilitator from the start explained that the ideas-actions must follow the SMART principle (Specific, Measurable, Assignable, Realistic and Time-bound).
+In fact, the facilitator from the start explained that the actions must follow the SMART principle: Specific, Measurable, Assingable, Realistic and Time-bound.
 Once all actions were defined, printed and displayed on the screen and on the boards in the room, the workshop passed to the Clarification Phase where one by one, the participants proceeded with the explanation of their actions.
-For this activity sufficient time was allocated to the rest of the participants to ask explanatory questions.
+For this activity, sufficient time was allocated to the rest of the participants to ask explanatory questions.
 The premise of the clarification phase is to allow participants to gain the same understanding and interpretation of the action based on the meaning attributed to the action by its own author.
-All ideas and explanations can be found in Annex 1.
+Clarification is of the utmost importance for the Clustering Phase that followed, where participants were instructed to categorise the proposed ideas in clusters according to similarities and common characterestics.
+To achieve this clustering, the participants discussed and compared the ideas in pairs to identify whether they share enough characteristics to be clustered into the same category.
+The participants mutually and collaboratively identified eight clusters namely: